mohamedhassib/docs-server/README.md

-# Simple Python Web Server
+# Simple Docs Web Server

 This is a simple Python web server that serves static dbt projects docs.